reactive/data-client/docs/getting-started/installation.md

 title: Installation
 ---

-Rest Hooks is a library for fetching structured data in performant way with no boilerplate.
+Rest Hooks is a library for fetching structured data in a performant way with no boilerplate.

 Its interface is declarative and minimal.
 A small structure declaration is all that is needed for Rest Hooks to perform numerous fetching and caching optimizations while providing predictable,